ilaborie/gitmoji-rs/README.md

 ## Missing features

-Due to a bug, we cannot use yet.
+Due to a bug, we cannot use as a git hook yet.

 See [Issue #1](./issues/1), help welcome